EBZebra/docs/edge/source/guide/tutorial/imager.md

 * **Copy the contents of the starter template above** into the file and save it.

 ###STEP 2: Add image display area and control buttons
-* **Open `imgcap.html`** in a text editor.
+* **Add four input buttons to the `controls div`** of `imgcap.html`.

-* **Add four input buttons to the controls div**.
-The first button will be used to activate the image capture area the others will be used to cancel the capture, capture an image and clear a currently displayed image.
+The first button will be used to activate the image capture area.
+The others will be used to cancel the capture, capture an image and clear a currently displayed image.

 Sample HTML: